JasonHunter95/pokemon-project/README.md

 - Search for moves using the search bar.
 - Search for items using the search bar.
 - Filter by type using the type buttons (up to two types maximum)
-- Filter by stats using a set of sliders that contain min and max values indicative of the range of Pokémon stats.
+- Filter by stats using a set of sliders that contain min and max values indicative of the range of Pokemon stats.
 - Combo filters for type and stats
 - Card-based results grid (image, name, ID, and type chips)
 - Inline actions on cards: type chip refines filters; card/name links to details (stub link until routing)